dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 #### Requirements

 The package currently requires Python 3.9 or greater.

-The last version to support Python 3.7 and 3.8 was release 0.4.0 which can still be installed.
+Release 0.4.0 can be used with Python 3.7 and 3.8.

 #### Install